alperakcan/libhthread/README.md

 ### 1.3 lock contention ###

-  hthread able to understans and print report about lock contentions - a thread has to wait until requested lock is released. monitoring lock contentions is handy because, they usually cause unwanted delays or they may point to an undetected potential deadlock. hthread can report followings.
+  hthread able to understand and print report about lock contentions - a thread has to wait until requested lock is released. monitoring lock contentions is handy because, they usually cause unwanted delays or they may point to an undetected potential deadlock. hthread can report followings.